 There’s more to communicating than a well-chosen emoji

 Love the written word?
 An English degree at Waterloo gives you all kinds of opportunity to explore that passion, with more than 150 undergraduate courses available in both the regular and co-op streams.

 Take rhetoric courses and learn the art of persuasion.
 Focus on digital media, where you’ll merge the latest technology with enduring principles of effective communication.
 Or explore the pleasures and insights of English literature, from Beowulf to Virginia Woolf.

 At Waterloo, you’ll be learning from the best.
 The Department of English features internationally recognized scholars.
 In their classes, you’ll develop all-important skills in communication, critical thinking, analysis, and persuasion.
 Your knowledge of language and culture will serve you well whether you’re planning to be a technical communicator, or creative writer, PR professional, lawyer, or CEO.

-At the end of first year, you'll choose one of three majors within the English program.
+At the end of first year, you'll choose one of four majors within the English program.